 Wheelchairs, electric wheelchairs, mobility scooters, and other disability equipment can be costly.
-Therefore, many people find it difficult to overcome the financial cost of accessing this equipment in America.
-Luckily, there are several wheelchair financial assistance resources available to help cover the huge cost of wheelchairs and other mobility equipment.
+Therefore, many people find it difficult to overcome the cost of getting this equipment in America.
+Luckily, there are several wheelchair assistance resources available to help cover the huge cost of wheelchairs and other mobility equipment.

-Grants are a common way to get quality wheelchairs that are out of your financial range.
-Grants are offered by non-profit organizations and community groups alike.
+Grants are a common way to get wheelchairs that are out of your price range.
+Grants are offered by non-profits and community groups.
 They are made to provide financial aid to those in need of a wheelchair.
-These grants are usually administered by non-profit organizations in the USA on a first come first serve basis.
+These grants are usually given by non-profits in the USA on a first come first serve basis.

-The first serve basis signifies a bit of a shortage in the services of the grant.
+The first serve basis signifies a shortage in the services of the grant.
 People will only be given a grant if the non-profit organization has the funding and resources available.
 Otherwise, those people are put on a waiting list.